There are two ways to view your ports and connections:

-- By clicking the “Set Port Bandwidth Threshold Alert” link, you can set the percentage limit of bandwidth that will trigger an alert when it is met or exceeded.
+- "Buyer-side connections" tab: Use the “Set Port Bandwidth Threshold Alert” link to set the percentage limit of bandwidth that will trigger an alert when it is met or exceeded.
 You can also enter the email addresses of the recipients for this alert.
 Once the threshold has been established, this link will change to “Edit Port Bandwidth Threshold Alert.”
 Clicking it will allow you to change the threshold percentage and list of email alert recipients

 The following information is displayed on the Connections page for the buyer (A-side).
 This information was assigned when the Port and Connections were created and the information was returned by Equinix and the seller (e.g., the CSP).
 Please note that monitoring information unique to whichever service connection is used appears in the Connections tab when the VC is expanded.

-- Ports: The total number of ports which have been turned up for your company
+- Ports: The total number of ports which have been provisioned for your company

 - Connections: The total number of Layer 2 Connections and Layer 3 Connections provisioned in the IBX data center